shakacode/shakapacker/docs/troubleshooting.md

 ```

 ## Rake assets:precompile fails.
 ExecJS::RuntimeError
-This error occurs because you are trying to minify by `terser` a pack that's already been minified by Webpacker.
+This error occurs because you are trying to minify by `terser` a pack that's already been minified by Shakapacker.
 To avoid this conflict and prevent appearing of `ExecJS::RuntimeError` error, you will need to disable uglifier from Rails config:

 ```ruby
 # In production.rb